Dugi Otok, Hrvatska - Things to Do in Dugi Otok

 Insider Tips

-Stock up on supplies in Zadar before taking the ferry as shops on the island have limited selection and higher prices
+Stock up on groceries and supplies in Zadar before taking the ferry, as island shops have limited selections and higher prices

 Explore Activities in Dugi Otok